brianorwhatever/vc-status-list/README.md

 });
 ```

-### Created a Credential which uses a StatusList2021
+### Created a Credential which uses a BitstringStatusList

 ```js
 // see imports above